LeeSpUK/weatherReports/README.md

   <br />

   - After completing the technical challenge, what would you do differently if you were asked to do the same challenge again? <br />
   1. I probably would have created the test using Cucumber framework.
-Despite managing to create some tests using Rest Assured, a lot of time was spent in the initial step i.e reading about RestAssured, watching videos, setting dependencies etc.
+Despite managing to create some tests using Rest Assured, a lot of time was spent in the initial set up i.e reading about RestAssured, watching videos, setting dependencies etc.
-  2. Given myself more time to do some more exploratory testing around the API to determine its scope
+  2. Given myself more time to do some more exploratory testing to determine the scope of the API